-Promoting gender equality and women’s empowerment is key to building prosperous households, communities, businesses and cooperatives.
+Promoting gender equality is key to building prosperous households, communities, businesses and cooperatives.

-Beyond supporting gender integration to challenge inequitable norms and practices between women and men in its programming, NCBA CLUSA also recognizes the importance of addressing gender as part of its wider efforts in diversity, equity, and inclusion.
+Beyond supporting gender integration to challenge inequitable gender and social norms and practices among women, men and gender diverse individuals in its programming, NCBA CLUSA also recognizes the importance of addressing gender as part of its wider efforts in diversity, equity and inclusion.

 Building Resilient Communities

 Our resilience work addresses systems and institutions and seeks to build the capacity of households and communities to respond and adapt to shocks such as natural disasters, income loss, illness and other expected stresses.
-It ensures that women are not only part of the conversation, but that they are empowered to make decisions to participate meaningfully in preparation, response and adaptation to unexpected challenges within their household or in their community.
-Projects in this portfolio focus on gender integration and women’s empowerment in the areas of governance, health and nutrition, agriculture, climate change adaptation, natural resource management, and disaster risk reduction.
-Approaches include support for women’s land tenure, literacy and numeracy initiatives, husbands’ schools for improved family nutrition, addressing household decision-making, and strengthening women’s groups and networks.
+It ensures that women and gender diverse individuals are not only part of the conversation, but that they are empowered to make decisions to participate meaningfully in preparation, response and adaptation to unexpected challenges within their households or communities.
+Projects in this portfolio focus on gender integration in the areas of governance, food security and nutrition, rural livelihoods, climate change adaptation, and natural resources management.
+Gender transformative approaches under this practice area may include strengthening women’s property rights, male engagement, addressing household decision-making through social behavior change communication, and strengthening women’s social capital through their groups and networks.

 Creating Economic Opportunities